go-seidon/.github/profile/README.md

 # go-Seidon
-The complete storage manager solution for your application
+The complete storage manager solution for your system

 ![go-Seidon logo][goseidon-logo]

 With help of the other `kings` around the `ocean`, he is considered as one of the greatest storage managers.

 He can manage your application files which spread over the internet.

 ## 🚀 Motivations